nexusformat/definitions/manual/source/fileformat.rst

 ##################

 .. index::
-   attribute; internal
+   see: attribute; internal attribute
+   ! single: internal attribute

 NeXus makes use of some special attributes for its internal purposes.
 These attributes are stored as normal group or data set attributes in the respective file format.
 These are:

 .. index::
+   see: target; link target (internal attribute)
-   single: link; target
+   ! single: link target (internal attribute)
-   pair: attribute; target

 **target**
     This attribute is automatically created when items get linked.